 Betrayal trauma occurs when someone we depend on or trust harms us in a significant way, be it emotionally, physically, or psychologically.
 These betrayals can come in various forms, from infidelity to being let down by a trusted institution.
-Understanding the long-term effects is crucial not only for those who have suffered the betrayal but also for their close ones and mental health professionals supporting them.
+Understanding the long-term effects of betrayal trauma is crucial not only for those who have suffered the betrayal but also for their close ones and mental health professionals supporting them.

 1. Psychological Effects:

-• Post-Traumatic Stress Disorder (PTSD): In severe cases, betrayal can lead to PTSD, characterized by flashbacks, nightmares, and severe anxiety.
+- Post-Traumatic Stress Disorder (PTSD): In severe cases, betrayal can lead to PTSD, characterized by flashbacks, nightmares, and severe anxiety.

 2. Relational Effects: